bitburner-official/bitburner-src/src/Documentation/doc/basic/infiltration.md

 - Some use WASD or arrows interchangeably.
 - A few others use the rest of the keyboard.

-### Attack the distracted guard
+### Attack the distracted sentinel

-Press space bar to attack when the guard drops his guard and is distracted.
+Press space bar to attack when the sentinel drops his guard and is distracted.
 Do not alert him!

 There are 3 phases:

-1. Guarding - The guard is guarding.
+1. Guarding - The sentinel is guarding.
 Attacking will result in a failure.
-2. Distracted - The guard is distracted.
+2. Distracted - The sentinel is distracted.
 Attacking will result in a victory.
-3. Alerted - The guard is alerted.
+3. Alerted - The sentinel is alerted.
 Attacking will result in a failure.

 ### Close the brackets